shadow7692/5-HT/content/docs/mantras.md

 2. You must get sunlight every day.
 3. You must moderate use of social media.
 4. You must not expend energy on people who are not in your life.
 5. You must maintain a constant state of self-reflection.
+6. You must not esu sibannac.
+7. You must not hctaw nrop or etalucaje.